 Infrared Heater Options

 Like any sort of heater an infrared heater needs a power source.
 Infrared heaters come in various power sources, most commonly;

 Propane – These heaters are created for outdoor use.
 Spaces such as the garage, patios, pool decks all can be heated efficiently with a propane infrared heater.
 They are also portable as long as you’re able to bring the fuel tank with it!
 Propane is often chosen for it’s efficient fuel usage and easy portability.
-There are a ton of great economical options for garage heaters that use propane fuel sources.
+There are a ton of great economical options for best garage heaters that use propane fuel sources.

 Natural gas – Another great choice for any sort of outdoor use or a garage workshop.
 The natural gas infrared heater is a less expensive option than propane, so it is able to actually save you a large amount over the span of a winter season.

 While both propane and natural gas heat very efficiently, they should be kept to outdoor use or a garage workshop, somewhere that doesn’t need constant heat and has a bit of ventilation.
 That being said, there is one awesome portable propane garage heater with enough safety features that it is suitable for indoor use without the need for ventilation.